Jon Bernthal: 2002–2008: Early career

 Bernthal was discovered while at the Moscow Art Theatre by the executive director of Harvard University's Institute for Advanced Theater Training at the American Repertory Theater in Cambridge, Massachusetts; he studied there as a graduate-level certificate student and completed his studies in 2002.
 After graduating, he moved to New York City to pursue a career in theater.
-He is a method actor.
+He mentioned not being a fully method actor.
 Since 2002, Bernthal has performed in over thirty plays regionally and off-Broadway, including many with his own theater company, the now defunct Fovea Floods.
 He also had small guest roles in multiple television series, such as Boston Legal, CSI: Miami and How I Met Your Mother (S01E02).
 He was cast in the 2004 movie of Tony 'n' Tina's Wedding.
-Bernthal relocated to Los Angeles in 2006.
+Bernthal moved to Los Angeles in 2006.
 He booked his first regular role on a television series with the CBS sitcom The Class; the show was canceled after one season.
-He had roles in films, such as Day Zero and World Trade Center.
+He had roles in films including Day Zero and World Trade Center.